 Venafi's technology partnership ended when Computer Associates acquired Layer 7 in 2013.
-Venafi has not had the necessary equipment to properly maintain and support this integration.
-There is also not enough market demand for this integration to justify it to remain a native integration for the platform.
-Customers using Venafi to integrate with Layer 7 should work with Computer Associates or a third party resource to implement an Adaptable integration with Layer 7.
+There is also not enough market demand for this integration to justify its presence as a native integration for the platform.
+Customers using Venafi to integrate with Layer 7 should work with CA Technologies or a third party resource to implement an Adaptable integration with Layer 7 load balancers.

 Microsoft's extended support for Windows Server 2003 ended in July 2015.
 Since the CAPI driver is the recommended and compatible method for provisioning to all newer versions of Windows, the IIS 6 driver will be removed from the Venafi Platform in 19.2.

 Due to Microsoft's deprecation of 32-bit operating systems for its server line, Venafi too will no longer be shipping the 32-bit version of the Windows Installer and Venafi Update Packages.